ahmedalsadan/Deep_Learning-Cats_and_Dogs_Images_Classification/Project Proposal.md

-# Cats and Dogs Images Prediction
+# Cats and Dogs Images Classification

 ## Goal
 To predict the class of an image whether a cat or dog by building and training a convolution neural network.